Health Sciences Program Approval Information

 Health Sciences Programs

-A health sciences education program has a curricular design that includes the health core curriculum, content-specific curriculum aligned to program title, and the requisite supervised clinical experience.
+A health sciences education program has a curricular design that includes the health core curriculum (2 units), content-specific curriculum aligned to the program title (1 unit) and the requisite supervised clinical experience (1 unit).

 Health Sciences Core Curriculum